Student Achievement Report

 • Armstrong State University (Absorbed by Georgia Southern and not included in data)

 Student achievement goals (target levels of performance/thresholds of acceptability).
 The University of North Alabama has identified the threshold of acceptability for this particular achievement measure would be UNA's graduation and retention rate (as reported to IPEDS for the annual Graduation Rate report) will be equal to or exceeding the average rate of its peers.
 "Peers" are those identified as being reported to SACSCOC as peer institutions for UNA, and they are those peers which were previously determined by the university as mentioned above.
 The university demonstrates the appropriateness of its chosen thresholds of acceptability by comparing its graduation and retention data to that of its peers.
 The peer group identified is similar in scope to the University of North Alabama in the following ways: enrollment, tuition cost, retention and graduation rates, faculty and staff size, programs offered, and student full-time equivalent (FTE).
 Peer identification data and the selection of peers at UNA is based upon the IPEDS Peer Assessment.
 As stated in the UNA Strategic Plan, the University desires to "pursue a cohesive and shared institutional identity focused on student learning and engagement-locally, regionally, and globally" (Theme Five: Institutional Identity).
 As such, the university chooses to compare its own achievement to its peers so that it is aligned and exceeds those trends identified within the peer comparisons.
-Additionally, aspirational goals have been set for both graduation and retention rates.
+Additionally, aspiration goals have been set for both graduation and retention rates.
 The institutional goal, as indicated in the UNA 2019-2024 Strategic Plan, is to have a 10 percentage point increase in graduation rate by 2024.
 The institutional goal for retention is to increase year-over-year.

 Measure 1: Graduation Rates